Sophie Pascoe: Swimming career

 In March 2013, Pascoe broke her own world record for the 50m butterfly at the New Zealand Swimming Championships in Auckland, setting a time of 29.21 seconds.

 At the 2016 Summer Paralympics in Rio de Janeiro, Pascoe competed in five events, dropping the 100 m breaststroke SB9.
 She won gold medals in the 100 m backstroke, 100 m butterfly and 200 m individual medley, the latter in world record time.
 She also won silver medals in the 50 m freestyle and 100 m freestyle, both behind Canada's Aurélie Rivard.
 Her 50 m freestyle medal holds the distinction as the 200th medal won by New Zealand at the Paralympic Games (both summer and winter editions).
 Her success took her gold medal count to nine and her total medal count to 15, overtaking Eve Rimmer's eight gold medals and 14 total medals to become New Zealand's most successful Paralympian.

 At the 2020 Summer Paralympics, she competed in the Women's 100 metre breaststroke SB8, winning the silver medal, and Women's 100 metre backstroke S9, winning the bronze medal.

 In the 2022 New Year Honours, Pascoe was promoted to Dame Companion of the New Zealand Order of Merit, for services to swimming.

+Pascoe announced her retirement on 30 January 2025.